matloff/TidyverseSkeptic/README.md

 ```

-As noted earlier, one should not conflate conciseness with clarity.
+One should not conflate conciseness with clarity.
 But
 here the base-R code is both more concise *and* more straightforward.
 The Tidyers might even agree, except that the code uses '$'.
 As the
 article puts it: